Home

 • Complex carbohydrates raise blood sugar levels more slowly, the body can not convert them into energy as quickly as simple carbs.

-• Dietary fibre has even more complex molecular structure, classified as either insoluble or soluble.
-Most plant foods contain both types of fibre with varying proportions.
-Fibre is a mixture of substances, which cannot be digested in the small intestine by humans.
+• Dietary fiber has even more complex molecular structure, classified as eitherinsoluble or soluble.
+Most plant foods contain both types of fiber with varying proportions.
+Fiber is a mixture of substances, which cannot be digested in the small intestine by humans.

 Mainly found in: